akaliutau/inventory-system/README.md

 ``mvn clean package ``

 ##### Building Front-end Server:
+Run from /inventory-ui-react directory (where the package.json is located):
+``npm install``

-Run from /inventory-ui directory (where the package.json is located):
+Run from /inventory-ui-angular directory (where the package.json is located):
 ``npm install``

 ## Usage